github/licensed/README.md

 See the [commands documentation](./docs/commands.md) for additional documentation, or run `licensed -h` to see all of the current available commands.

+### Automation

+The [bundler-licensed plugin](https://github.com/sergey-alekseev/bundler-licensed) runs `licensed cache` automatically when using `bundler`.
+See the linked repo for usage and details.

 ### Configuration

 All commands, except `version`, accept a `-c|--config` option to specify a path to a configuration file or directory.